delvtech/hyperdrive-bindings/README.md

 PoolInfo and PoolConfig are passed into many of the functions.
 These are built from the Hyperdrive abi json with pypechain.
-From the hyperdrive-sdk project root, run:
+From the hyperdrive-bindings project root, run:

 ```shell
 pip install --upgrade -r requirements-dev.txt